SkoolNotes/Taproot/2020HIST201/KBxUnit3EssayPlanning.md

 China, starting in a similar situation as Japan, resisted the interconnectivity revolution and suffered because of it.
 Initially, China resisted free trade.
 They saw trade itself as a sort of of charity, a privilege "granted to less-developed “barbarians” in exchange for their paying respects to the Son of Heaven and his court" (ropp).
+They also heavily restricted trade, allowing it only in specific ports